aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 # ![](./LambdaSyntax.png)

-A Lambda expression is an anonymous function which provides a very concise and functional syntax which is further used for writing anonymous methods.
-Lambda expressions are similar to anonymous classes.
-However, one issue with anonymous classes is that if the implementation of your anonymous class is very simple, such as an interface that contains only one method, then the syntax of anonymous classes may seem unwieldy and unclear.
-In these cases, you're usually trying to pass functionality as an argument to another method, such as what action should be taken when someone clicks a button.
-Lambda expressions enable you to do this, to treat functionality as method argument, or code as data.
+A Lambda expression is an anonymous function that provides a very concise and functional syntax, which is further used for writing anonymous methods.
+Lambda expressions are similar to anonymous classes, in that they enable you to express functionality as data, for example to pass functionality into a method as a parameter.
+But where anonymous classes require a lot of boilerplate code to set up the class, lambda expressions provide a concise syntaxt specifically for expressing code as  data.

 A lambda expression consists of the following:
 - A comma-separated collection of formal parameters enclosed in parentheses.
-- The arrow token, ->
+- Followed by an arrow, ->
-- A body, which consists of a single expression or a statement block.
+- Followed by the body, consisting of either a single expression or a statement block.

-**Notes:** You can omit the data type of the parameters in a lambda expression.
-In addition, you can omit the parentheses if there is only one parameter.
+**Notes:** You may, but are not required to specify the data type of the parameters in a lambda expression, and where there is no ambiguity they are usually omitted.
+In addition, you can omit the parentheses around the parameter list, providing there is exactly one parameter.

 **Example:**

     (int a, int b) -> { return a * b;}
-The above example has 2 int type parameters, "a" and "b" respectively.
+The above example has 2 _int_ type parameters, "a" and "b" respectively.
 The expression body will multiply the int parameter "a" with the int parameter "b".

+In this example the type _int_ is usually optional (depending on context), and can be expressed as:
+    (a, b) -> { return a * b;}

 ## Demo: To Lambda Or Not To Lambda, That Is The Question